jrmsjorgesilva/BookHunter/README.md

 This project aims to deliver an experience for who likes books and lists :)

-# First install all dependencies with:
+# First of you need to install all dependencies with:

 `npm install`